sdsadsdd/WetVeg-2mm/README.md

   Each file records the image names belonging to the corresponding subset.

 - **json/**
-  Stores all original polygon annotations created in Labelme format.
+  Stores the publicly released Labelme polygon annotations.

 - **Class_list.xlsx**
   Stores the class names and corresponding label IDs.